 What is a seasonal CDL?

-A driver for certain farm-related service industries (such as custom harvesters, farm retail outlets and suppliers, agrichemical businesses, and livestock feeders) only needs a seasonal CDL.
-It's only valid (with a Class D license) within 150 miles of the farm or place of business, for 180 days during a 12-month period, and you can only obtain a seasonal CDL twice in your lifetime.
+A driver for certain farm-related service industries (such as custom harvesters, farm retail outlets and suppliers, agri-chemical businesses, and livestock feeders) only needs a seasonal CDL.
+It's only valid (with a Class D license) within 150 miles of the farm or place of business, for 180 days during a period of 12 months, and you can only obtain a seasonal CDL twice in your lifetime.